Sanim16/cdk_max_app/README.md

 The project defines an Amazon EKS cluster with the following configuration:

-* Dedicated VPC called `CdkNewAppVpc` configured with security groups
+* Dedicated VPC called `maxappvpc` configured with security groups
 * EKS Cluster - The cluster endpoint created by EKS.
 * Fargate Profile - Fargate worker nodes managed by EKS.
 * KubectlHandler - Lambda function for invoking kubectl commands on the cluster - created by CDK.